 Will you buy in cash?

-36) Do you need the proceeds of the sale of your existing house before you can buy another one?
+36) Do you need the sale proceeds of your existing house before you can buy another one?

 After counseling, if they insist, work with them through the process to allow them to see how it works.
 Losing out in the home of their dreams can be a tremendous lesson.

-37) Let’s find a home and attempt to negotiate to make your contract contingent on the sale of your present home.
+37) Let’s find a home and attempt to negotiate to make your contract contingent on selling your present home.

-If they insist on not listing before finding a home, they need to have their home “listing ready” when they find a home to move quickly.
+If they insist on not listing before finding a home, they need to have their home “listing ready” when they see a house to move quickly.

-But let them know that they may lose out on a home to other offers because their home isn’t on the market already.
+But let them know they may lose out on a home to other offers because their home isn’t on the market yet.

 38) It can be done, but it will be challenging…

-The first question I ask Do you need to sell to buy?
+The first question I ask is, ” Do you need to sell to buy?

-If no, then great; validate that they have the resources they think they have, and go over the risks related to a property selling quickly or not.
+If not, then great.
+Validate that they have the resources they think they have, and go over the risks related to a property selling quickly or not.

-Then we look at the “worst-case scenario” of selling first and how they can be mitigated by delaying closings, staying with family, or short-term rental.
+Then, we look at the “worst-case scenario” of selling first and how it can be mitigated by delaying closings, staying with family, or renting a short-term unit.

-It’s always challenging, but it can all be done with minimal disruption with the right agent and plan.
+It’s always challenging, but with the right agent and plan, it can be done with minimal disruption.